Cerealkillerway/fileUploader/README.md

 **useLoadingBars**: show a progress bar while reading each file (default true)

-**resultContainer**: set the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader; can be any jQuery wrapped DOM element)
+**resultContainer**: set the class of the element to be used as container for reader's results (by default this is the hidden $(.result) element of the fileUploader); can be the class of any DOM element inside the fileUploader markup

 **resultFileContainerClass**: custom class to use for each reader's result container (default "file-")